skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 It being my biggest open source undertaking to date I would be remiss if I did not spend some time reflecting on the project.
-What I did right, what I did wrong, but fair warning it's a bit long!
+What I did right, what I did wrong; but fair warning it's a bit long!

 ## Way Cooler: A recap of 4 years